 About HAWC

-HAWC (Healing Abuse Working for Change) is the oldest and the most comprehensive domestic violence agency on Massachusetts’ North Shore.
+HAWC (Healing Abuse Working for Change) is the oldest and the most comprehensive domestic abuse agency on Massachusetts’ North Shore.
 HAWC’s mission is to create social change by taking action against personal and societal patterns of violence and oppression.
-HAWC provides services and support to victims of domestic abuse residing in 23 cities and towns on Massachusetts’ North Shore.
+HAWC provides services and support to survivors of domestic abuse residing in 23 cities and towns on Massachusetts’ North Shore.
 These services include 24-hour hotline, emergency family shelter, individual advocacy, support groups, court advocacy, a Parent-Child Trauma Recovery Program, Family Law and Immigration Law, and community outreach and education.
 For more information please visit www.hawcdv.org or follow us on Facebook and Twitter.